lkk688/edgeAI/docs/curriculum/03a_linux_networking_tools.md

 ### 📋 Network Layer Analysis
 #### Task 1.1: Packet Capture and Analysis

+In this task, you'll learn how to capture and analyze network traffic using `tcpdump`.

 ```bash
 # Terminal 1 (inside the container): Start packet capture
 root@sjsujetson-01:/Developer# tcpdump -i any -w network_capture.pcap